 South of the Yangtze River Valley

-In Nanjing people do not just eat moon cakes, they also eat another famous dish called Guihua Dark.
+In Nanjing people do not just eat moon cakes, they also eat another famous dish called Yanshui Duck, or Osmanthus Duck.
 This dish is only cooked on Mid-Autumn Day, partly because it is cooked with osmanthus flowers, which blossom in August.

 In Wuxi of Jiangsu Province, people like to burn joss sticks to celebrate the festival.
 The burned joss sticks are wrapped in tulle (lightweight, very fine netting) with beautiful paintings of the Moon Palace or Chang'e.